blinkletter/Chem4410/Lessons/Lesson_02.md

 1. Now, after seeing **further examples** of molecular orbitals and mechanism, complete the assignment report.
 You will be better able to construct MOs in conjugated systems after gaining an introduction to HMOT.

 2. Don't study for the quiz. **Doing** the problems is all you need. **Finish** any of the **suggested problems** that you missed.

+3. **Read** the two literature contributions about aromaticity.
+Think about what you have learned from your textbook readings, problems and HMOT calculations and consider the ideas in these papers.

 3. **Hack** the Jupyter notebooks demonstrated in class.
 Try **different** molecules.
 We've demonstrated naphthalene and azulene, so try the **molecules** in problem 14.10 that you would have noticed while trying the suggested problems.